teo-tsirpanis/Farkle/CONTRIBUTING.md

 ## What to contribute

-__Farkle is undergoing a complete rewrite.
-Until it completes, community contributions to files under `src/Farkle` or `src/FarkleNeo` will not be accepted.__ You can contribute instead to:
+As the main Farkle library is undergoing a complete rewrite, contributions will be appreciated to the following areas:

 * Documentation
 * Tests
 * Samples
-* The CLI tool
+* The CLI tool (`src/Farkle.Tools`)
+* [Localizing](#localization) Farkle to a language you know

+### Localization

+Farkle's diagnostic messages can be localized.
+The officially supported languages are English and Greek.
+If you know any other language and want to translate them, it would be great!

+To do so you need to find the `.resx` files in the repository, and create a new one corresponding to your language's culture name.

 ## Breaking changes policy